 —Hazmat safety training is required for employees who handle or may be exposed to hazardous materials in the workplace.
 This safety training may be covered under your site’s OSHA training program.

 —Businesses that ship hazmat in large volumes or ship particularly high-risk materials must maintain a DOT hazmat security plan.
 When a security plan is required, employees involved in preparing hazmat shipments must be trained on the specific elements of that plan, including any responsibilities delegated to them under the plan.

 How often should hazmat training be refreshed/repeated/updated?

 US DOT requires all hazmat employees to complete hazmat training within 90 days of hire, then once every three years thereafter.
 When rules change that affect the employee’s job, updated training is required.
 [49 CFR 172.704(c)(2)]

 In their first 90 days, hazmat employees who have not yet completed hazmat training must be “directly supervised” when working.
 Employees who do not complete recurrent training within the three-year cycle may not perform any hazmat job function until training has been completed.

 Recurrent training must include all the elements detailed above: general awareness, security awareness, function-specific training, and any other elements critical to the employee’s hazmat job.
 Also, hazmat training must include a test, and the employer must keep a formal record of training.

-Do I need hazardous materials training to sign the Hazardous Waste Manifest?
+Do I need hazardous materials training to sign Intro to the Hazardous Waste Manifest?

 When shipped in the US, any US EPA-regulated hazardous waste that requires the use of the Uniform Hazardous Waste Manifest is considered a hazardous material and is therefore subject to all the requirements of the US DOT’s Hazardous Materials Regulations (HMR).
 This includes completing the initial and recurrent hazmat training detailed above.